nodejs/node/doc/api/stream.md

 readable: null
 end
 ```

+In some cases, attaching a listener for the `'readable'` event will cause some
+amount of data to be read into an internal buffer.

 In general, the `readable.pipe()` and `'data'` event mechanisms are easier to
 understand than the `'readable'` event.
 However, handling `'readable'` might